Independent buyer-side, for Australian buyers

 The basic transaction shape is similar to Australia: offer, signed compromis with deposit, cooling-off period for the buyer, acte authentique at completion roughly 2–3 months later.
 The vocabulary is different.
 The structure is recognisable.

-## Where Yes House fits in
+Where Yes House fits in

-Most Australian clients first meet Yes House through a **Visit Pack**.
-You've found 1–3 listings online — *Belles Maisons*, *SeLoger*, an agent's site.
+Most Australian clients first meet Yes House through a Visit Pack.
+You’ve found 1–3 listings online — Belles Maisons, SeLoger, an agent’s site.
 We drive out, visit, film, ask the questions, and tell you which ones (if any) are worth flying for.
-From €950 to €2,500.
-The point is that you don't book the flight until the verdict says you should.
+From €950 for one property in a covered area; multi-property and long-distance quoted before we go.
+The point is that you don’t book the flight until the verdict says you should.

-Some Australian clients move to a **Buyer Sprint** when they want us to source the listings rather than just visit them. €7,500 to €15,000, fixed upfront.
-We build the shortlist; you fly once.
+Some Australian clients move to a Buyer Sprint when they want us to source the listings rather than just visit them.
+From €5,000 for a focused search in one region; full sprints quoted on the kick-off call.
+We build the shortlist of 3–5 homes worth travelling for; you fly once.

-## What we don't do for Australian buyers
+What we don’t do for Australian buyers

 These boundaries matter — both because they’re regulatory, and because they’re how we stay independent.